Top 10 XDR software

 2023.
 Gem Security wants to secure your cloud infrastructure, raises $11M

-Gem Security, an Israeli-based startup focused on developing a cloud threat detection, investigation, and response (TDIR) platform, has emerged from stealth mode and recently announced a seed funding round of $11 million.
-Gem Security offers comprehensive support for major cloud platforms such as AWS, Azure, Google Cloud, and Kubernetes.
-The company aims to provide security teams with a unified and efficient tool to identify all their cloud assets and ensure real-time threat detection and contextualized alerts, thereby enhancing overall security.
-Additionally, Gem Security automates a significant portion of a company's cloud security operations, contributing to streamlined processes.
+Gem Security, the Israeli-based startup developing a cloud threat detection, investigation and response (TDIR) platform, is emerging from stealth today and has announced an $11 million seed funding round.
+With support for major cloud platforms like AWS, Azure, Google Cloud and Kubernetes, Gem Security promises to provide security teams with a unified, streamlined tool to identify all their cloud assets and offer real-time threat detection and contextualized alerts to ensure their safety, partly by automating a significant portion of a company’s cloud security operations.

 2022.
 GreyNoise to expand its threat intel collection after securing $15M in funding